bitblu/openstart-legal/v2/Founding Agreement.md

 TODO
 ====

-# No external investment has been raised yet.
+1. No external investment has been raised yet.
 A future agreement will replace/amend this agreement when such an external investment takes place.
-# All the co-founders have identical voting rights, with the exception of the CEO in case of a tie.
+2. All the co-founders have identical voting rights, with the exception of the CEO in case of a tie.
-# All co-founders receive .